-The Town of Antigonish and the Accessibility Committee is working with Upland Planning + Design and RHAD Architects to develop an Accessibility Plan for our community.
+The Town of Antigonish and the Accessibility Committee adopted the official Accessibility Plan for the Town of Antigonish on June 1, 2023.
+The plan was done in partnership with Upland Planning + Design and RHAD Architects

-In line with Nova Scotia’s Accessibility Act, this process is intended to remove and prevent barriers that restrict people with disabilities from fully participating in society.
-The Draft Plan recognizes the diversity among people with disabilities and aim to improve the independence and wellbeing of residents, community members, and visitors with disabilities.
+The plan is in line with Nova Scotia’s Accessibility Act, and recognizes the diversity among people with disabilities and aim to improve the independence and wellbeing of residents, community members, and visitors with disabilities.

 To read the Antigonish Accessibility Plan Engagement Summary, pdf click here (482 KB) . pdf Click here to read the large print version.
 (579 KB)